Under Occasional Construction... like right now!! (3/13/14)

 According to the theory, there should be a clear trend upwards over the past decade-plus, but there isn't!
 (Note that NASA GISS's departing boss James Hansen is a warm-monger who rocketed to the top of the scientific establishment by promoting global warming panic!
 Cui Bono?)

 -- The warming trend continued until around the turn of the century, then vanished; a blizzard of excuses has replaced it.
 No amount of jiggering with the numbers could save the climate models.
 In the theory, if CO2 rises, temperature must do so too (excluding yearly fluctuations and major events like volcanic eruptions).
 CO2 has risen by 20 ppm in the last decade, which they predicted (based on the 1975-1998 trend) would result in a .2 degree C increase in global temperature.
 There's been no global warming since around 2000!
 As they declared back in the '80's, and by their own arguments, a decade is enough time to show a pattern.
 Since no known major event has intervened, both the assumptions and predictions of the Carbon Greenhouse Theory are disproven.
 They now argue that some mysterious effect, or a combination of many little effects, has put the warming "on hold," but the theory rests on there not being any mysterious effects, since they could just as well have caused the putative warming in the first place!
-E.g., if the heat's hiding in the ocean now, how do we know that it wasn't coming out of it before?
+E.g., if the heat's being absorbed by the ocean now, how do we know that it wasn't coming out of it before?
 (Indeed, some of the alternative theories the establishment long belittled are now being recruited to provide excuses!)
 Those matching temperature and CO2 trends were the only reason to conclude that CO2 caused the warming spell, and the theory was declared to be proven after fewer years of the warming than we've had of stasis.
 And the Carbon Greenhouse Theory requires spiraling humidity to amplify it (more on this later)... that has never been demonstrated (you'd have heard about it very loudly if it had)!
 They say that "Extraordinary claims require extraordinary proof," but there was never any proof, only a vague hypothesis that was promoted to scientific (and ideological) dogma.
 Somewhere along the line, this theory became a belief, a possession to be defended: it's natural for people to be conservative, to become attached to the familiar, to what they've worked on for decades, but science requires a greater discipline, a devotion to the pursuit of the truth, rather than the defense of the comfortable.
 When a theory fails, scientists are supposed to reconsider the premise and ponder the alternatives, not scrounge around for excuses to "save" it.

 Four out of Five Climate Scientists Choose Crest